lelouchsola/ChenGe/_pages/research.md

 ### Cooperative Control of Flexible Loads in Power Systems with High Penetration of Renewable Energies (Sep.
 2018 – Sep.
-2019, Hangzhou, China), $40K
+2019, Hangzhou, China)

 - *Supported by Zhejiang University, Academic Rising Star Program* (No. 2018025)
 - *Principal Investigator*